 This phase, which is in design, will widen U.S. Hwy.
 95 between Durango Drive and Kyle Canyon Road, allowing for an additional general purpose lane and an auxiliary lane in each direction.
-Crews on the project, expected to begin in late 2017, will also:
+Crews on the project, expected to begin in early 2018, will also:

 - Add HOV direct access ramps on U.S. 95 at Elkhorn Road